wblazej/ctf-writeups/misc/AmateursCTF - Censorship/README.md

 I think it's not the solution that was meant by the author, tricky one 😉

 - `main.py` - basic challenge
-- `main2.py` -  harder version with different set of forbidden chars, this solution works the same
+- `main2.py` -  harder version with different set of forbidden chars (Censorship Lite), this solution works the same